-‘American Horror Story’ Season 7 Cast, Plot Details, & Release Date: Billie Lourd To Star In Lead Role
+‘American Horror Story’ Season 7 Cast, Plot Details, And Release Date: Billie Lourd To Star In Lead Role

 — AHS ?7 (@AHS_FreakyNews) April 2, 2017

-What we do know is that the season has already been confirmed by FX and will be all about every American’s most horrifying experience: the 2016 U.S. Presidential Elections.
+What we do know is that the season has already been confirmed by FX and will be all about every Americans’ most horrifying experience: the 2016 U.S. presidential elections.

 “AHS confronts our deepest fears with unmatched suspense and style.
 Each new instalment is a cultural event, hotly anticipated for its theme, imagery, cast, and twists.”